Where to Eat Wagashi in Kyoto: Umezono Sanjo–Teramachi (Mitarashi Dango & Kakigori)

 Umezono Sanjo Teramachi sits right at the lively crossroads of Sanjo Shopping Street and Teramachi Street in Kyoto.

-On an early August afternoon, Kyoto was as sweltering as ever—one of those 104°F (40°C) days, the kind of heat that makes you question why you ever stepped outside.
-The Gion Matsuri had just wrapped up, so the streets were a little less crowded than usual, but with summer vacation in full swing, the city was still buzzing.
-We had planned a quick trip downtown to pick up a few things and grab dinner, but as we passed by Umezono, we spotted something unusual: only two small groups waiting in line.
-A fabric banner with the character for “ice” fluttered at the shop’s entrance, swaying gently in the heat as if beckoning us: “If you don’t come in today, it might be years before you do.”
-And just like that, we decided—no more putting it off.
+On an early August afternoon, Kyoto was as sweltering as ever—one of those 104°F (40°C) days that makes you question why you ever stepped outside.
+The Gion Matsuri had just wrapped up, so the streets were slightly less crowded than usual, but with summer vacation in full swing, the city was still buzzing.
+We had planned a quick trip downtown to run a few errands and grab dinner, but as we passed by Umezono, we noticed something unusual: only two small groups waiting in line.
+A fabric banner marked with the character for “ice” fluttered at the entrance, swaying gently in the heat, quietly nudging us toward a decision.
+If not today, it might be years before we came again.
+And just like that, we stopped putting it off.

 The Story of Umezono – A Historic Kyoto Sweet Shop Born in Kawaramachi